How to Get Rid of Geese

 Decoys

-These are a great way to make a gang pass you by.
-No decent parent wants to put their children in danger, and the mere sight of a predator can be enough.
+These are an easy way to make a gang pass you by.
+No decent parent wants to put their children in danger, and the mere sight of a potential predator can be enough.
 There are a few great types of decoy, but three of the most common ones are:

 Coyote Decoy